Fariba-Kamani/online-bank-account-system/TESTING.md

     * Measured the response time for logging in.
   * Expected Outcomes:
     * User is granted access only with correct credentials.
-    * Error messages are clear and specific (e.g., "Incorrect PIN or invalid ID").
+    * Error messages are clear and specific.
     * Response time for login is under 2 seconds.
     * No data is exposed during login.
   * Result: As expected.